St John's College, Nottingham: History

 The college was established as the London College of Divinity in 1863.
 It was founded by the Reverend Alfred Peache and his sister, Kezia, who had inherited their businessman father's fortune in 1858.
 The college was established to provide an evangelical theological education to men who could not go to university.
 The Reverend Thomas Boultbee was appointed as the first principal and a college council and governing body was formed, with Lord Shaftesbury chosen to be its president.
 The first premises were near Kilburn High Road Station and the first student, Francis Browne, a lieutenant in the Merchant Navy, was welcomed on 23 November 1863.

 These early premises had been called St John's Hall because they had previously been occupied by the St John's Foundation School for the Sons of Poor Clergy, which itself had started life in St John's Wood before moving to Kilburn.
 The 'St John's' name stuck as an informal title for the college— not least because Boultbee was a graduate of St John's College, Cambridge, and intended that the new institution he now led should attain academic standards comparable to those of his alma mater.
 Although the St John associated with St John's Wood is John the Baptist, Boultbee was clear that the St John of his fledgling 'St John's College' was John the Evangelist, author of the Fourth Gospel.
 The College moved to Highbury in 1866, taking over Highbury College (Dissenting Academy) formally occupied by the Metropolitan Training College.
 This was its home for nearly 80 years.

 As the Second World War approached, the college was flourishing under the leadership of T. W. Gilbert.
-In May 1942, however, faculty, staff and students were evacuated to Wadhurst School in Sussex as the Highbury buildings had been damaged by air-raids and were requisitioned by the National Fire Service.
+In spring 1941, however, faculty, staff and students were evacuated to Wadhurst School in Sussex as the Highbury buildings had been damaged by air-raids and were later requisitioned by the National Fire Service.

+Following the sudden death of Gilbert in 1942, Prebendary Hinde was installed as Acting Principal, and the remnant of the college moved to share premises with Oak Hill Theological College.

-Following the sudden death of Gilbert, Donald Coggan became principal in 1944.
+In 1944 Donald Coggan became principal.
 During this time, a new site in Northwood, London, was bought for the college to replace the war-ruined buildings which now contained just three students.
 For the 10 years that Coggan was principal, the college was based in one of the houses at Harrow School for one year, and then at Ford Manor in Lingfield, Surrey from 1946-1957.